PoisotLab/ms_metaweb_perspectives/README.md

 Graph (or network) embedding (@fig:embedding) is a family of machine learning techniques, whose main task is to learn a mapping function from a discrete graph to a continuous domain [@Arsov2019Network; @Chami2022Machine].
-Their main goal is to learn a low dimensional vector representations of the graph (embeddings), such that its key properties (*e.g.* local or global structures) are retained in the embedding space [@Yan2005Graph].
+Their main goal is to learn a low dimensional vector representation of the graph (embeddings), such that its key properties (*e.g.* local or global structures) are retained in the embedding space [@Yan2005Graph].
 The embedding space may, but will not necessarily, have lower dimensionality than the graph.
 Ecological networks are